JoshiAbhishek/uw-room-hours/README.md

 It's especially helpful for figuring out when and how long a room is open to use for studying or working on homework.

+> The uw-room-hours tool can be used at https://joshiabhishek.github.io/uw-room-hours/(https://joshiabhishek.github.io/uw-room-hours/) (Updated for Spring 2019)

 ## Get & Add Data

 The following are the instructions for how to retrieve and add the properly formatted UW Seattle Time Schedule data needed for this tool: